 Black and ethnic minority groups are underrepresented when it comes to swimming.
-Sport England figures show 95% of black adults and 85% of black children in the UK don’t swim.
+Sport England figures show 95% of black adults and 85% of black children in England don’t swim.
 Put differently, 87% of people who go swimming are white British; less than 2% are black.

 Underrepresentation persists at the elite level.
 Of the 73,000 competitive swimmers registered with Swim England in 2019, less than 1% identified as black or mixed race.
 And it’s not just an issue for leisure and recreational swimming.
 BAME people are subject to greater risk of drowning, translating into underrepresentation of these groups in other water-based activities.

 What’s to blame for the lack of diversity in swimming?

 Absence of social and physical opportunity, reduced access to pools and lessons, affordability, few black role models, prioritisation of other activities, as well as generational path dependency and lack of motivation are just some of the factors.
 Note: It is a myth that black people are physically less able to swim due to higher bone density.
 The challenges are social and cultural.
 Not physical.